 10. My Best Friend’s Wedding (1997)

-A woman desperate to break off her best friend’s engagement, rushes to his wedding in hopes of spoiling it.
+A woman desperate to break off her best friend’s engagement rushes to his wedding in hopes of spoiling it.
 What follows is a comedy of errors spurning up one of the most lovable romantic comedies of all time.
-Julianne’s jealousy, Kimmy’s sweet innocence and Michael’s sense of responsibility collide together in this fairytale.
+Julianne’s jealousy, Kimmy’s sweet innocence, and Michael’s sense of responsibility collide together in this fairytale.
 P.J.
-Hogan’s film explores the innocent nuances of love and the effect jealousy has on misunderstanding.
-Friendship and sense of guilt overcomes evil always and this story narrates the truth.
-Some heartfelt numbers, beautiful people and wonderful sets wrap a dreamlike film.
-Julia Roberts and Cameron Diaz are pretty girls but their performances cemented their legacy in this industry forever.
-May be I will be luckier at ‘My Best Friend’s wedding’?
+Hogan’s film explores the innocent nuances of love and the effect jealousy has on one’s relationships with people.
+Friendship and a sense of guilt overcome ill intentions, and the film captures that.
+Some heartfelt numbers, beautiful people, and wonderful sets wrap up a dreamlike film.
+You can stream the film here on Netflix.

 Read More: Best Movie Trailers of All Time